k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 The following task actions are supported by TDM:

 - **Extract** - extracts the selected entities and/or tables from the selected source environment.
-The data can be saved in the Test data store (Fabric) for a later use.
+The data can be saved in the Test data store (Fabric) for later use.
 - **Generate** - generates synthetic entities.
-Either one of the entities generation methods can be applied: rule-based data generation or AI-based data generation.
+Either one of the entities' generation methods can be applied: rule-based data generation or AI-based data generation.
 - **Load** - provisions  the selected entities and/or tables to the selected target environment.
-The target environment can be **AI training** to run a AI-based training on a subset of entities.
+The target environment can be **AI training** to run AI-based training on a subset of entities.
 - **Delete** - deletes the selected entities from the target environment.
 - **Reserve** - reserves the selected entities in the target environment.